berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 2.4 OpenGL Display Lists
 --------------------------------------------------------

-Most OpenGL state is small and easily retrieved using the glGet* com- mands.
+Most OpenGL state is small and easily retrieved using the glGet* commands.
 This is not true of OpenGL display lists, which are used, for example, to encapsulate a model of some physical object.
-First, there is no mechanism to obtain the contents of a display list from the render- ing context.
+First, there is no mechanism to obtain the contents of a display list from the rendering context.
 Second, display lists may be large and numerous.
 It may be desirable for multiple rendering contexts to share display lists rather than replicating that information in each context.

 GLX provides for limited sharing of display lists; the lists can be shared only if the server state for the contexts share a single address space.
-Using this mechanism, a single set of lists can be used, for in- stance, by a context that supports color index rendering and a context that supports RGBA rendering.
+Using this mechanism, a single set of lists can be used, for instance, by a context that supports color index rendering and a context that supports RGBA rendering.

-A group of shared display lists exists until the last referencing ren- dering context is destroyed.
+A group of shared display lists exists until the last referencing rendering context is destroyed.
 All rendering contexts have equal access to using lists or de ning new lists.
 Implementations sharing contexts must handle the case where one rendering context is using a display list when another rendering context destroys that list.